revbayes/revbayes.github.io/tutorials/tikz/index.md

 ---
-title: Building Graphical Models using tikz (incomplete tutorial)
+title: Building Graphical Models using TikZ (incomplete tutorial)
-subtitle: Using the tikz package and LaTeX tools to make figures of graphic models.
+subtitle: Using the TikZ/PGF package and LaTeX tools to make figures of graphical models.
 authors:  Tracy A. Heath
 level: 0
 order: 0.75